Icinga/icinga2/doc/4-monitoring-remote-systems.md

 Now create a certificate and key file for each node running the following command (replace `icinga2a` with the required hostname):

-    # icinga2 pki new-cert --cn icinga2a --keyfile icinga2a.key --csrfile icinga2a.csr
+    # icinga2 pki new-cert --cn icinga2a --key icinga2a.key --csr icinga2a.csr
-    # icinga2 pki sign-csr --csrfile icinga2a.csr --certfile icinga2a.crt
+    # icinga2 pki sign-csr --csr icinga2a.csr --cert icinga2a.crt

 Repeat the step for all nodes in your cluster scenario.